Western Wrestling Conference announces yearly awards

 2012-13: Redshirting in his first year in the program, he finished with 16 wins in 17 matches, winning 10 of those by fall to tie for second on the team.
 Eleven of his 16 wins came via bonus points, and he was first in four tournaments.
 He began the season with a second-place showing at the Cowboy Open, but reeled off first-place finishes at the Northwest, UNK Holiday Inn, Battle of the Rockies and Utah Valley Opens.
 To end the season, he won 13-straight bouts.

 Stroh was recognized by the UW coaching staff for keeping a GPA above 3.0 for the season.

 Stroh went 3-2 at 84 kilograms (185 pounds) at FILA Junior Nationals in April 2013.

 High School: Stroh was a two-sport star for Chinook High, lettering in football and wrestling all four years.
 He was a four-time state champion in wrestling and won one championship with football.

 Personal: Stroh was born in Powell, Wyo., and he is the son of Robin and Lisa Stroh.
 He has one sister, Rebecca, and his older brother Robert wrestles for Wyoming.
-He is pursuing a degree in agricultural business.
+He is pursuing a degree in agricultural business at UW.
 He received interest from Nebraska, Iowa, Boise State and Oregon State.